unicef/rhizome/INSTALL.md

 ## in front-end folder, change everything to www-data

 NEXT STEPS
-* set up nightly push to Rackspace (AWS will be manual)
+* set up manual push to Rackspace, AWS
-* create polio user on RS
+DONE * create polio user on RS
-* set up SSH stuff
+DONE * set up SSH stuff
-* work on script
+IN PROGRESS * work on script

 Also... (maybe)
 ===